Waelahmed99/Edudito/README.md

 an interactive environment.
 Edudito would therefore enable learners to acknowledge, realize and practice interactive courses.
 It grabs the attention of learners, makes them more interested in learning.

+# Steps to use the app
+Just download the apk from [here](https://github.com/Waelahmed99/Edudito/releases/tag/0.1)

+# Steps to run the code
+- Clone the code
+- Open it in VScode or android studio / Intelij
+- Run the code